ColleagueRiley/mouse-and-window-icons/README.md

 ## Window icons

 ### X11
 First, allocate an array to send to X11.
-This is because our RGB icon must be converted to match X11's BGR format.
+Our RGB icon must be converted to match X11's BGR format.

-The format will be in ints, which should be 32 bits on linux.
+The format will be in ints, which should be 32 bits on Linux.
 The first two elements will be used for the size.
 So the array length will be the width * height + 2.

 ```c